Jacksonville City Council: Awards and criticism

 The Charles D. Webb Award is given annually by outgoing council President for the most effective councilman, i.e. most helpful to the council and constituents.
-After the 1988 death of Claude Yates, known as the father of Jacksonville’s consolidation, the Jacksonville City Council created the Claude J. Yates Outstanding Councilman of the Year Award, which is bestowed annually to an exemplary council member.
+After the 1988 death of Claude Yates, known as the father of Jacksonville's consolidation, the Jacksonville City Council created the Claude J. Yates Outstanding Councilman of the Year Award, which is bestowed annually to an exemplary council member.
 The council created the John E. Goode Award for best council debater in 1997.
 The Mary L. Singleton Award is given to the member with the most difficult committee assignment during the year.

 In late 2007, a Grand Jury announced that it would probe alleged Sunshine Law violations by the Jacksonville City Council.
 While the Grand Jury found numerous instances of violation of the law, they decided against issuing any indictments when they issued their final report in January 2008.

 In January 2010, District 13 Council member John Meserve was suspended by Florida Governor Charlie Crist after being charged with conducting real estate transactions without a license.

 Art Graham, who resigned the seat in 2009 to unsuccessfully run for state senate, was appointed by the governor on February 12, 2010 to replace John Meserve, who is fighting a felony charge.
 In May 2018, two Council members, Reggie Brown and Katrina Brown, were indicted by a federal grand jury on conspiracy to commit mail and wire fraud.

+Controversies

+In December 2022, community and civil rights activist Benjamin Frazier was arrested during the public comment portion of that week's city council meeting.
+Frazier, who was 72 years old and using a motorized scooter at the time of the arrest, was brought to the ground by Jacksonville Sheriff's Office officers and charged with misdemeanor trespassing and resisting arrest without violence after he continued to speak during public comment after his allowed time had ended.

+In May 2025, three community members affiliated with the Jacksonville Palestine Solidarity Network and Jacksonville Community Action Committee were arrested during a city council meeting while protesting city council policies regarding the investment of taxpayer money in Israeli bonds and the Jacksonville City Council's passage of a resolution in October 2023 expressing support for Israel.
+Two of the community members were flipped over a row of seats by JSO Officer Maykel Aliaga-Ruiz before being taken into custody.
+All three were released on bail following community backlash.